WietseWind/xrpl-accountlib/README.md

 The first argument of the `sign`-method should be a Transaction object, the second argument can either contain one `XRPL_Account` object (returned by either the `generate` or `derive` methods) or an array with multiple `XRPL_Account` object**s** (multiSign).

+When combining previously signed MultiSign transactions as HEX blob, the second argument can also be an array with `{ signedTransaction: '...' }` objects (or an array of strings with the HEX blob).

 ### Samples

 https://github.com/WietseWind/xrpl-accountlib/blob/master/samples/sign.js